 Face the challenge, feast on the adventure and treat yourself to a truly unique and unforgettable experience in one of New Zealand’s most picturesque and inspiring natural environments.

 Listen out live for the unique Summer ‘TAC’ report bulletins.
 They include everything you need to know for The Crossing today and tomorrow – weather conditions, appropriate clothing to wear and mountain safety tips.

-Forecast Thursday 23rd Feb; Areas of cloud morning and evening, otherwise fine.
-Southeasterlies to 20k at 9am, remaining to Southeasterlies to 20k by the afternoon.
-Wind chill temp 15 degrees at the start of The Crossing at the Mangatepopo Carpark, remaining to 16 degrees throughout the day.
+Forecast Saturday 25th March; Occasional rain.
+South-Westerlies to 15k at 9am, changing to North-Easterlies 20k throughout the day.
+Wind chill temp 11 degrees at the start of The Crossing at the Mangatepopo Carpark, and decreasing to 10 degrees by 3pm.

 Big thanks to Adrift Tongariro Guiding for this interpreted forecast.